Antoine Winfield Jr.: 2020

 The Tampa Bay Buccaneers finished the 2020 NFL season second in the NFC South with an 11–5 record to earn a Wildcard spot.
 On January 9, 2021, Winfield started in the first playoff game of his career and recorded six solo tackles during a 31–23 victory at the Washington Football Team in the Wild Card Game.
 On January 17, 2021, Winfield had six combined tackles (five solo) and forced a fumble by tight end Jared Cook that was recovered by Devin White as the Buccaneers earned a 30–20 victory at the New Orleans Saints in the Divisional Round.
 During practice prior to the National Football Conference (NFC) Championship Winfield sustained an ankle injury and was subsequently inactive as the Buccaneers defeated the Green Bay Packers 31–26.

 Super Bowl LV

 On February 7, 2021, Winfield returned from injury and started in Super Bowl LV, recording six combined tackles (four solo) and intercepted a pass thrown by Patrick Mahomes to wide receiver Tyreek Hill as the Tampa Bay Buccaneers defeated the Kansas City Chiefs 31–9 to earn Winfield his first Super Bowl ring.
+Winfield was penalized for unsportsmanlike conduct near the end of the game for taunting Hill after Hill taunted him earlier in the season.
+He was also fined $7,815 by the NFL, prompting him and the Buccaneers to each donate the same amount to the team's Youth Leadership Program at Young Middle Magnet School in Tampa.